 - Prescriber Course - for physicians and other prescribers such as Nurse Practitioners, Physician Assistants, Nurse Anesthetists, Dentists, etc.

-- Non-Prescriber Order Entry - for affiliate and ancillary staff who will enter orders as an agent for a prescriber in CRIS.
+- Non-Prescriber Order Entry - for affiliate and clinical information systems staff who will enter orders as an agent for a prescriber in CRIS.

 - Clinical Documentation with Medication Charting - for nurses and other clinical staff who document patient care information and administer medications.
 This course is also offered without the Medication Charting module for those who do not administer medications.